escapin/CVJFunct/README.md

 6. Secure Authenticated Message Transmission: an encrypted and authenticated channel to a server.

 The real operations can be used for actually implementing Java systems.
-Instead, idealizations allow for tool-assisted analysis of the security of these systems.
+Instead, idealizations allow for tool-assisted analyses of the security of these systems.
 See below for detalis.